Grammage: Grammage

-In the metric system, the mass per unit area of all types of paper and paperboard is expressed in terms of grams per square metre (g/m2 or gsm).
+In the metric system, the mass per unit area of all types of paper and paperboard is expressed in terms of grams per square metre (g/m2).
 This quantity is commonly called grammage in both English and French, though printers in most English-speaking countries still refer to the "weight" of paper.

 Typical office paper has 80 g/m2, therefore a typical A4 sheet (1/16 of a square metre) weighs 5 g.
-The abbreviation "gsm" instead of the standard "g/m2" symbol is also widely encountered in English-speaking countries.
+The abbreviation "gsm" instead of the standard g/m2 symbol is also widely encountered in English-speaking countries.

 Typically grammage is measured in paper mill on-line by a quality control system and verified by laboratory measurement.

 Basis weight

+Basis weight of paper is the density of paper expressed in terms of the mass (in pound) of a ream of paper of given dimensions and a sheet count.
+The American and the traditional British systems are largely the same, with only minor differences: the paper dimensions and the sheet count are different.